 - Theoretical ceiling: ~72,000 tweets/hour per account

 For scraping individual timelines, rate limits are rarely the constraint.
-The real limit is how many tweets a user has posted.
-Most accounts have a few thousand tweets total.
+The real limit is how many tweets the account has posted; most accounts have a few thousand total.

 Followers